Disclaimer this is a long guide, you might want to drink coffee first

 Static IP Assignment

-1. Navigate to the ether port using arrow keys press enter then go to edit
+- Navigate to the ether port using arrow keys press

 For reference here is what i entered while doing this guide